Volunteer with us

-Becoming a volunteer at at our Trust you will help patients and their families within your community.
+Becoming a volunteer at Coventry and Warwickshire Partnership NHS Trust will enable you to help patients and their families within your community.
 Our volunteers love helping others, are understanding of our patients’ needs and are able to listen and talk to patients, carers and their families.
-There are many ways you can help, from meeting and greeting visitors, to helping patients participate in group activities which enhance their wellbeing, such as gardening or arts and crafts.
+There are many ways you can help, from chatting with patients over a hot drink, to helping patients participate in group activities which enhance their wellbeing, such as gardening or arts and crafts.

 - Become a Governor: You don’t need special skills to become an effective governor – you need to be passionate about the NHS.
 The compelling issues are that you care about your local services; you wish to represent the views of local people in your community and help form the way our services develop and prosper in the future.
 Click here for more information.

 Starting your volunteering role is just three easy steps away:

 - The most efficient way of applying is by visiting www.jobs.nhs.uk and completing an online form as all our roles are advertised there.
 This will enable you to track the stages of your application.